Xinyuan (Youki) Cao

 Hi!
 I am Xinyuan Cao (曹馨元), a fourth-year PhD student in Machine Learning at Georgia Institute of Technology.
 I am fortunate to be advised by Prof. Santosh Vempala.
 Before joining Gatech, I received my Master's degree in Data Science from Columbia University, supervised by Prof. John Wright.
 I obtained my Bachelor's degree in Mathematics at Fudan University.

 I have broad interest in machine learning, optimization and graph.
-My research mainly focuses on developing efficient and provable machine learning algorithms and build theories that inspire the machine learning practicers!
+My research mainly focuses on developing efficient and provable machine learning algorithms and building theories that inspire the machine learning practitioners!

 Contrastive Moments: Unsupervised Halfspace Learning in Polynomial Time